serverless/serverless/README.md

 - **Build More, Manage Less:** Innovate faster by spending less time on infrastructure management.
 - **Maximum Versatility:** Tackle diverse serverless use cases, from APIs and scheduled tasks to web sockets and data pipelines.
 - **Automated Deployment:** Streamline development with code and infrastructure deployment handled together.
-- **Local Development:** Develop and test your functions locally using real AWS infrastructure events, without emulation.
+- **Local Development:** Route events from AWS to your local AWS Lambda code to develop faster without having to deploy every change.
 - **Ease of Use:** Deploy complex applications without deep cloud infrastructure expertise, thanks to simple YAML configuration.
 - **Language Agnostic:** Build in your preferred language – Node.js, Python, Java, Go, C#, Ruby, Swift, Kotlin, PHP, Scala, or F#.
 - **Complete Lifecycle Management:** Develop, deploy, monitor, update, and troubleshoot serverless applications with ease.